 Climate risk and shocks are expected to increase with climate change (IPCC 2014; Li et al. 2009), a trend that may especially threaten poor and vulnerable populations in Sub-Saharan Africa that are still highly dependent on agriculture for their livelihoods.
 Cereal crops, notably maize (the most important food crop in many African countries), are sensitive to climatic variability and to droughts in particular.
-One research and policy response to this threat has been to develop and disseminate more drought-tolerant (DT) maize varieties2 (Burke and Lobell 2010; CIMMYT 2013; Magorokosho et al. 2010).
+One research and policy response to this threat has been to develop and disseminate more drought-tolerant (DT) maize varieties (Burke and Lobell 2010; CIMMYT 2013; Magorokosho et al. 2010).

 Adaptation is the response to shocks and adoption of new technologies is part of such adaptation to climatic risk and change.
+Adaptation processes may be modelled as a change in the state-contingent production technology (Chambers and Quiggin 2000).

 This study investigates how exposure to shocks, household risk preferences and risk judgments affect the adoption of DT maize and other maize varieties as an adaptation strategy of farmers.
-The study tests the importance of Expected Utility Theory (EUT) or Prospect Theory (PT) (Kahneman and Tversky 1979) parameters in predicting household technology adoption responses, including the intensity of adoption of different types of maize, maize being the main staple food, and the intensity of fertilizer use on each of these types of maize.
+The study tests the importance of Expected Utility Theory (EUT) or Cumulative Prospect Theory (CPT) (Tversky and Kahneman 1992) parameters in predicting household technology adoption responses, including the intensity of adoption of different types of maize, maize being the main staple food, and the intensity of fertilizer use on each of these types of maize.
 A field experiment is combined with a detailed household farm plot survey in Malawi in 2012, conducted just after the country experienced a severe dry spell during the growing season.